This Xbox controller has clever ways to help disable people play

 Her goal is to get engineers to think of people's disabilities not as afflictions they need to create special designs for, but as a challenge to make technology even easier to use.

 "The best way of describing this is: the World Health Organization defines 'disability' as a mismatch between the individual and the environment," she said.
 "For the most part, I'm not broken.
+Some may disagree.
 I have a disability that gives me a mismatch."

 During my time on Microsoft's campus, I hear that WHO definition repeated by several people, even outside the company's accessibility team.
 The message seems to be getting through.